pdghawk/systrade/README.rst

 systrade - A simple package for systematic trading and testing
 ================================================================

-systrade is a personal project in developing a package for the development of trading strategies and backtesting them.
-The main aims of the project at this stage in its development being for me to gain understanding of both the topic, and furthering my software development skills.
-My career as a physicist often focussed more on the mathematical elements of the problem at hand with quite procedural code - developing better skills in developing design patterns, writing unit tests etc was a key element of this project with many moving parts.
+systrade is a personal project in developing a package for the design of trading strategies and backtesting them.
+The main aims of the project at this stage in its development is for me to gain a better understanding of the topic, and furthering my software development skills.
+My career as a physicist often focussed more on the mathematical elements of the problem at hand with quite procedural code - developing better skills in developing design patterns, writing unit tests etc, was a key element of this project with many moving parts.
 This project is in the early stages, so far focussing on building software that will allow for easy extension to more complicated strategies, and backtesting systems.